docopt/docopt/docs/index.rst

       -o FILE     # GOOD
     Other: --bad  # BAD, line does not start with dash "-"

-- To specify that an option has an argument, put a word describing that argument after space (or equals ``=`` sign) as shown below.
+- To specify that option has an argument, put a word describing that argument after space (or equals ``=`` sign) as shown below.
   You can use comma if you want to separate options.
 In the example below both lines are valid, however you are recommended to stick to a single style. ::